VrMoore/Steganography/README.md

 # Steganography

 Steganography is an way of hide data in a file.
 It can be used in any file form, including text, image, audio or video content.
 For added security, steganography can be also combined with encryption.
-That will make unauthorized people can't read the secret text immediately.
+Ensurinhg only authorizes parties can access the data.

  >This repository still in build.
 The code or resource may change during development.